kurt-rhee/kurt-rhee.github.io/_posts/2024-04-15-a-primer-on-electrical-mismatch.md

 > A bypass diode is connected in parallel, but with opposite polarity...
 Under normal operation, each solar cell will be forward biased and therefore the bypass diode will be reverse biased and will effectively be an open circuit.
 However, if a solar cell is reverse biased due to a mismatch in short-circuit current between several series connected cells, then the bypass diode conducts, thereby allowing the current from the good solar cells to flow in the external circuit rather than forward biasing each good cell.

-### Shading

-In a photovoltaic performance models, there are 3 different types of irradiance that hit the front side of a solar module:  beam, diffuse and ground reflected.
-For now we will ignore the circumsolar portion (which generally gets bucketed into either the beam or diffuse portions), as well as the ground reflected irradiance which is generally considered to have an isotropic-ish effect much like the diffuse portion.

-Beam irradiance is the most intuitive of the irradiance types and can be thought of as light which takes a direct (straight vector) path from the sun to the solar module.
-Beam irradiance can be blocked by any object that sits between an object and the straight vector pointing to the sun position.
-Blocking objects may include trees, buildings, or other solar modules.

-Diffuse irradiance on the other hand is less intuitive and encapsulates all of the light that hits a module, that does not take a direct line from the sun.
-For example, a photon may bounce off of the ground, then a molecule in the atmosphere, and then be directed towards the module (horizon brightening).
-The cumulative effect of many photons all taking circuitous paths to the module results in a "diffuse dome" of irradiance which can be integrated to determine how much diffuse light is hitting the module.
-It is this diffuse irradiance which makes it so that if so that objects in shade are still visible.
-It is also the reason that our first misconception can be debunked.

-**Misconception:  As soon as a module is shaded, production goes to zero**

-This cannot be true, since some diffuse light still shines on the module.
-In Desert Center, CA (a location with a very low fraction of diffuse light energy relative to direct light energy) the proportion of total irradiance due to diffuse light in the plane of the array on a tracker system is around 18%.

 # Putting it all together